 - Local SEO (i.e., rank for “New-York dentist” in Google)

 - Contextual advertising (i.e., show ads for keywords like “New-York dentist” in Google)

 - Traditional advertising (outdoor advertising, radio, television);

 You are not Coca-Cola, not Unilever, not HP and not BMW.
 So why copy these market titans behavior?
 No one is interested in your logos and half-page advertising slogans.
 It won’t sell.
 The name of your company taking half of the screen in TV advertising also does not increase sales.
 Remove it.

 In small and medium businesses, the desire to cover as much ground as possible and copy the giants is too expensive.
-You do not have eight-digit advertising budgets, you do not have that huge margin of safety that these companies have.
-And most importantly you have no right to make mistakes; it can cost you a business.
+You do not have eight-digit advertising budgets; you do not have that massive margin of safety that these companies have.
+And most importantly you have no right to make mistakes; it can cost you business.
 Then what kind of advertising to use?